 The USS Iowa was built in 1940 and had a long tenure serving our country – 50 years in all.
 It was once called the “World's Greatest Naval Ship” mainly because of her big guns, speed, armor and the modern components.

-The USS Iowa just opened for business this summer at its new location in San Pedro, practically next door to the Los Angeles cruise ship terminals.
+The USS Iowa is located in San Pedro, practically next door to the Los Angeles cruise ship terminals.
 It's a floating museum that has been carefully planned to give visitors a good look at many of the ship's features including the interior living and working spaces and the weapons systems.

 Along the tour route, you'll have museum representatives giving you information on what exactly you're seeing and they'll answer any questions you have.
 There are also descriptions and explanations posted in the various areas of the ship as well as a number of displays for you to review at the end of the tour.
 And the tour exits through a gift store with lots of interesting merchandise related to the USS Iowa.